payeezy/google_pay/README.md

 Refer to the [Getting Started Guide](https://github.com/payeezy/get_started_with_payeezy/blob/master/get_started_with_payeezy042015.pdf) for instructions how to register with FirstAPI and get the information to get you going.

-In addition, the Developer should create an encryption key to be used when creating the Pay with Google payload.
-The encryption key created should be specific for Pay with Google.

 # Application Flow
 The typical flow of an application using Pay with Google will be as following: